Avaiga/taipy-doc/docs/manuals/gui/pages.md

 Taipy lets you create as many pages as you want, with whatever content you need.
-Pages are created using sub-classes of the (Page^) class which convert some text (inside the application code or from an external file) into HTML content sent and rendered onto the client device.
+Pages are created using sub-classes of the (Page^) class which convert some text (inside the application code or from an external file) into HTML content sent and rendered on the client device.

-Converting text into page content is done following these steps:
+Converting text into page content is done according to these steps:

 - The text is parsed to locate the Taipy-specific constructs.
-Those constructs let you insert _visual elements_ that can be _controls_ or _blocks_.
+These constructs let you insert _visual elements_ that can be _controls_ or _blocks_.
 Visual Elements result in  the creation of potentially complex HTML components;

-- Visual element properties are read, and Taipy binds the application variables that they use, if any;
+- Visual element properties are read, and Taipy binds the application variables that are used, if any;

-- Potentially, _callbacks_ are located and connected from the rendered page back to the Python code if you want to watch user events (the notion of callbacks is detailed in the section [Callbacks](callbacks.md)).
+- Potentially, _callbacks_ are located and connected from the rendered page back to the Python code in order to watch user events (the notion of callbacks is detailed in the section [Callbacks](callbacks.md)).

 ### Defining the page content